 |Main (or Signal) boards||$70 to $200|

 |Power boards (or SMPS)||$50 to $400|

 |Small circuit boards

 (such as Function & IR

 |Tuners||$30 to $80|

 How Long Should A TV Last?

-Like anything man-made, TVs will eventually break down.
+The longevity of a TV is like anything man-made.
+TVs will eventually break down.
 You should expect to get about eight to ten years of useful life out of a TV.
-But if the TV is not that old, you may be surprised how "do-able" the fix really is (or you may learn that the culprit is not the TV at all!).